How to change a tap and give your kitchen a fresh new look

 Sick of the drip, drip, drip?
 Here's how to replace your old tap with a shiny new mixer

-How to change a tap – the kit you'll need
+How to change a tap – step-by-step

 - Masking tape